Disney Thinks High Schools Should Let Kids Take Coding In Place of Foreign Languages

 Heck, in 1900, Latin and Greek were required subjects in college, not because they served any purpose, but because they were sort of considered an obvious requirement for educated people.
 In some sense my argument is no different that the argument made by the pro-Latin people (all four of them). âoe[Latin] trains your mind.
 Trains your memory.
 Unraveling a Latin sentence is an excellent exercise in thought, a real intellectual puzzle, and a good introduction to logical thinking,â writes Scott Barker.
 But I canâ(TM)t find a single university that requires Latin any more.
 Are pointers and recursion the Latin and Greek of Computer Science?

 Granted, he is arguing for CS students always having to learn fundamental CS concepts like pointers and recursion, but I think that it is not too much of a stretch to think that coding will eventually become the Latin and Greek of our culture.
-Everybody should hav
+Everybody should have to learn a bit of it if they want to consider themselves well educated and well rounded, and a small number will choose to specialize in it as a field of endeavor.

+And if you are thinking to yourself, "Well, what's the point, they won't remember any of it?"
+Please go find any random middle aged person whose only exposure to foreign language was their 2 year requirement in high school and ask them how much Spanish, French, German, etc. they remember?
+Hint: their high school foreign language class didn't make them an expert in the foreign language, so would two years of programming in high school be seen as any less valuable from a macro-pedagogic perspective?

+Isn't that the entire point of school, though?
+So pretty much anything goes, as long as it's taught in the school system?

+Ohio has a "State Honors Diploma" that requires 6 out of 7 criteria: 4 yrs Math, English, Science, 3yrs Social Studies, Foreign Language, 27 on the ACT (or some # I forget on SAT), 3.5+ GPA (there might be/have been 1 more criteria but either way you could only lose out on 1)

+...
+And I got my state honors diploma by getting 27 on the ACT (and pissing off my '"guidance counselor" by proving her wrong and actually qualifying b/c she was a cunt... and pushed people to Foreign

-No and screw Disney (Score:2)
+No and screw Disney (Score:3)

 They're not going to give them any jobs.